Yesterday (2019 film): Writing

-Yesterday began as a 2012 screenplay, Cover Version, by American writer Jack Barth.
+Yesterday began as a 2012 screenplay, Cover Version, by the American writer Jack Barth.
 Barth had been struggling to sell screenplays for decades.
-He conceived the story when it occurred to him that if Star Wars had not been created and he conceived it, he would not be able to sell it.
+He conceived the story when it occurred to him that if Star Wars did not exist and he conceived it he would not be able to sell it.
 In Barth's script, a "meditation on professional disappointment", Jack did not find success with the Beatles songs.

-British actor Mackenzie Crook worked on an early version of Barth's script, and intended to direct the film, but left to work on his television series Detectorists.
+The British actor Mackenzie Crook worked on an early version of Barth's script, and intended to direct, but left to work on his television series Detectorists.
 The script was passed to the production company Working Title.
-Years later, while working on clearance rights for the Beatles songs, a Working Title producer mentioned the screenplay to British filmmaker Richard Curtis, who bought it and rewrote it as a romantic comedy.
+Years later, while working on clearance rights for the Beatles songs, a Working Title producer mentioned the screenplay to the British filmmaker Richard Curtis, who bought it and rewrote it as a romantic comedy.
 On Curtis's insistence, the screenplay is credited to Curtis and the story credited to Curtis and Barth.

 Curtis told interviewers he did not read Barth's script, preferring to use the premise to write his own version.
 He told Den of Geek: "I sometimes found when I worked with original material that it doesn't come from the heart.
 So I tried to write a whole film that meant something to me, rather than having too much extra information."
-However, according to Barth, the final film includes many elements of his screenplay, including John Lennon as a wizened fisherman and a joke about Harry Potter.
-Curtis credited the Harry Potter joke to a suggestion from American comedian Sarah Silverman, who is thanked in the credits.
+However, according to Barth, the final film includes many elements of his screenplay, including Lennon as a wizened fisherman and a joke about Harry Potter.
+Curtis credited the Harry Potter joke to a suggestion from the American comedian Sarah Silverman, who is thanked in the credits.

 Barth complained that Curtis had taken sole credit for the screenplay and damaged him financially.
-He felt that Curtis had changed the story to make Jack a successful songwriter as a reflection of Curtis's own career: "[Curtis] met Rowan Atkinson at Oxford, he came out of Oxford and immediately rode Rowan Atkinson to huge success in his early twenties.
+He felt that Curtis had changed the story to make Jack a successful songwriter as a reflection of Curtis's own career: "[Curtis] met Rowan Atkinson at Oxford.
+He came out of Oxford and immediately rode Rowan Atkinson to huge success in his early twenties.
 He's never been knocked out, as far as I know.
 Why wouldn't [Jack] become the most successful songwriter in the world?"